Privacy Policy

 - Wallet and currency context: Wallet names, balances, and currency information needed to answer questions accurately.

-When raw transactions are included
+When raw transactions are retrieved

 Conversation context